catabuades/allwomen-porfolio/README.md

 ## FrontEnd Masters Bootcamp

-The exercises in this practice are included in the web portfolio.
+The exercises in this practice are included in the [Web Portfolio](https://catabuades.github.io/allwomen-porfolio/).